an978607/Tower-Defense/architecture.md

   ## UML Class
   ![UMI_Class](https://user-images.githubusercontent.com/54637213/107887973-d4ac0780-6ed7-11eb-9092-b274b0707559.png)

-  With this diagram we can see how each class in our programs relation with each other and the methods and attributes that are assigned to them.
-I've left empty slots in this chart for now. such as enemy 1 and weapon 1, because the Enemy and Weapon classes will have many instences of each we just haven't solidified what they will be exactly.
+  With this diagram we can see how each class in our program works in relation to each other and the methods and attributes that are assigned to them.
+I've left empty slots in this chart for now. such as enemy 1 and weapon 1, because the Enemy and Weapon classes will have many instances of each we just haven't solidified what they will be exactly.

   | Class       | User Stories |
 | ----------- | ----------- |